 The eager toddler bravely stands against the measuring pole — wondering if THIS is the year they finally get to experience ... well, I'm sure you know how this story ends.

 The joy of a Disney World vacation is seeing the tadpoles have the time of their lives — braving thunderous mountains or soaring over famous landmarks.
-No parent or family member wants to step into a queue of a really awesome attraction, only to find out that their little one is not tall enough to ride.
-Having an idea of which rides your little will and will not be able to experience goes a long way.
+No parent or family member wants to step into the queue of a toadally awesome attraction, only to find out that their little one is not tall enough to ride.
+Having an idea of which rides your little one will and will not be able to experience goes a long way.
 Preparation can avoid devastation.
-At the same time, there may be others in your party that meet the height requirements.
+At the same time, there may be others in your party who meet the height requirements.
 Should they miss out on the thrills because one person can't ride?
-Skip Space Mountain Are You Kidding Me?
+Skip Space Mountain?!
+Are you kidding me?
 Not to worry — Disney has a solution.
-In this post, we'll walk you through all of the Disney World height requirements and outline the details of the child swap system, sometimes called Rider Switch.
+In this post, we'll walk you through all of the Disney World height requirements and outline the details of the Rider Switch service, sometimes called child swap.

 For those of you who just want to know Disney World's height requirements, feel free to skip down to them.
 We won't judge.
-For the rest of you, we're going to walk you through the ins and outs of using the Disney World Rider Switch.
+For the rest of you, we're going to walk you through the ins and outs of using the Disney World Rider Switch service.

-One thing to know is that Rider Switch is not just for tadpoles that don't meet the height requirement.
-Say your child is tall enough to ride Twilight Zone Tower of Terror, but — NO WAY DROPS FORGET IT — they may wait with an adult using the same Rider Switch procedure.
+One thing to know is that Rider Switch is not just for tadpoles who don't meet the height requirement.
+Say your child is tall enough to ride Twilight Zone Tower of Terror, but — NO WAY DROPS, FORGET IT — they may wait with an adult using the same Rider Switch procedure.

 Using Rider Switch

-When you're ready to use the Disney World Rider Switch, just hop to the attraction's entrance with your group and let the Cast Member know you'd like to switch off.
-The Cast Member will issue you and the guest who will not be riding the Rider Switch Pass.
-You'll be known as "Party 2."
-You'll then be shown a designated waiting area.
-The rest of your group will be known as "Party 1" and will ride the attraction while you wait.
-Once Party 1 is finished, you'll board the attraction and the non-riding guest will switch over to Party 1!
+When you're ready to use Disney World Rider Switch service, just hop to the attraction's entrance with your entire group present and let the cast member know you'd like to switch off.
+The cast member will scan the MagicBands or park tickets of those who will ride second.
+You'll be known as "Party 2" and will see the Rider Switch passes added to the FastPass+ section of the My Disney Experience app.
+The rest of your group will be known as "Party 1" and will ride the attraction while Party 2 waits.

 Here's how we use it.
 I usually wait with Lily while Leap and Tad experience the attraction first, then Leap will take my spot with Lily and I'll ride!
 Tad can even enjoy the attraction twice if he wants (and he usually always does).

-Keep in mind only two guests are allowed per pass each time.
-When the non-riding guest switches parties, there can only be one other person present with them.
+Keep in mind that up to two guests are allowed per pass each time.
+So when the non-riding guest switches parties, there can only be a total of three guests per Rider Switch pass.

 Combining FastPass+ with Rider Switch is a terrific save-time strategy in the parks.
 You'll start by making FastPass+ reservations for only the Party 1 riders.
 If you are a family of four with one little one, for example, and three of you want to ride Seven Dwarfs Mine Train, only two of you would need FastPass+ reservations for it.
 This effectively gives you more FastPass+ options.
 Here's how it works: Your party will enter the FastPass+ queue, and you'll be given a Rider Switch ticket that covers up to three people.
 Those who are riding first will need to have FastPass+ reservations, and they will stay in line, while the others will exit.
 Once those riding first are finished, you'll reunite with the waiting pair, switch and then use the Rider Switch ticket to hop on the ride.